Justo Gallego Martínez

-Justo Gallego Martínez (20 September 1925 – 28 November 2021); also known by his honorific byname Don Justo, was a Spaniard who was known for constructing a church building in the dimensions of a cathedral on his own in the town of Mejorada del Campo since 1961.
+Justo Gallego Martínez (20 September 1925 – 28 November 2021); also known by his honorific byname Don Justo, was a Spanish amateur architect and builder who was known for constructing a church building in the dimensions of a cathedral on his own in the town of Mejorada del Campo from 1961 until his death.
 Most of the construction materials used were recycled or made from "junk".
 Don Justo dedicated the building to Our Lady of the Pillar (Nuestra Señora del Pilar).

 Early life and inspiration

 Justo Gallego Martínez grew up as a farmer.
 His mother, who was very pious, instilled in him a strong Catholic faith.
 According to his own words he loved the Church and "put everything on this".
 Justo's school education was interrupted by the Spanish Civil War.
 At the age of ten he witnessed communist forces, who were fighting Francisco Franco, shooting priests and ransacking the church in Mejorada del Campo; the events left him with little respect for the town's socialist administration.

 As a young man, he entered a Trappist monastery as a novice.
 In 1961, he had to leave prior to making his final vows, when he contracted tuberculosis and his health deteriorated because of the ascetic way of life of the Trappists.
+Justo believed that he was forced to leave the monastery due to his tuberculosis, although fellow monk Severino San Juan stated that it was actually because of his confrontational personality.